Banshee302/Fedurux/README.md

 Everything i make for the kernel will be as minimal as possible, if you would like to improve the system by making it better and using it for your operating system or if you want to improve the source code for Fedurux message me on GitHub, my username is RedSpirit1.

+Look at the Wiki On the Fedurux GitHub for Documentation.